May 25, 1982 saw the British Task force off the Falklands take some of its most serious losses to Argentinian Air strikes.

 Given the fact Argentina named its Aircraft Carrier after their Day of Independence, 25 de Mayo, May 25, 1982 saw the British Task force off the Falklands take some of its most serious losses to Argentinian Air strikes.
-On this date MS Atlantic Conveyor and HMS Coventry were both sunk, Atlantic Conveyor by Exocet Missiles launched by Super Étendards from the 2nd Escuadrilla de Ataque Squadron, Armada de Argentina, and Coventry by stick of three dumb bombs from V Brigada Aerea A-4C Skyhawks.
+On this date MS Atlantic Conveyor and HMS Coventry were both sunk, Atlantic Conveyor by Exocet Missiles launched by Super Étendards from the 2nd Escuadrilla de Ataque Squadron, Armada de Argentina, and Coventry by a stick of three dumb bombs from V Brigada Aerea A-4C Skyhawks.

 The loss of Atlantic Conveyor had a substantial impact on the logistics of Britain’s ground campaign, as the ship carried a significant portion of the Task Force’s utility helicopter capability.
 The ship’s sole surviving Chinook, Bravo November, would go on to perform a series of logistical feats, including the transport of 81 troops during one emergency airlift effort.
 Sadly, her captain, 57 year old WW2 Veteran Merchant Mariner Ian North, would be among the nine men lost with the ship.

 Here’s UPI story on the lives lost aboard Atlantic Conveyor.

 Coventry’s loss occurred while she was serving as a Radar Picket and Missile Defense ship in company with HMS Broadsword.